mostafa/xk6-kafka/docs/schema-registry.md

 - wrapped primitive values (for example `documentValidTo: { "int": 20474 }`)
 - wrapped logical discriminator values (for example `documentValidTo: { "int.date": 20474 }`)

-xk6-kafka normalizes these inputs before Avro encoding so they match the discriminator format expected by `hamba/avro`.
+xk6-kafka normalizes these inputs before Avro encoding so they match the discriminator format expected by `confluent-avro-go`.

-**Note**: In your schema, you should define the `null` value first in the union type (e.g., `["null", "string"]` rather than `["string", "null"]`) to follow Avro best practices, though hamba/avro will handle both cases.
+**Note**: In your schema, you should define the `null` value first in the union type (e.g., `["null", "string"]` rather than `["string", "null"]`) to follow Avro best practices, though confluent-avro-go will handle both cases.

 In order to help you with complex schemas, you can use the [nested-avro-schema](https://github.com/mostafa/nested-avro-schema) project, which provides a way to define complex Avro schemas in a more structured way.